 Carbonisation is performed on woollen items to remove traces of vegetable matter.
-The most unwanted cellulosic impurities, which remain entangled with raw wool are burrs and broken seeds of various plants.
 These are to be removed after the scouring process, otherwise these may damage spinning machines like card fabricating and combs.
 Yams with burrs are difficult to weave and dye evenly.
+Sulphuric acid is the chemical substance used for destroying these vegetable particles and the process is called carbonizing.
+Carbonizing can be carried out on floc/loose fibre and fabric.